infocom22/milliear/README.md

 The audio obtained using MILLIEAR and the original audio can be found in the files

-Original Audio: milliear/sample_original.wav
+samples for real Audio: milliear/real_audio/

-Audio from MILLIEAR: milliear/sample_reconstructed.wav
+corresponding samples from MILLIEAR: milliear/reconstructed_audio/